Sculpted 2-Part Epoxy Clay with Jacquard PearlEx Powder

 Tap the side of the mold onto a Ziploc Bag laying on your work surface.
 This will remove any excess Jacquard Pearl Ex Powdered Pigments from the mold.
 Place the excess Jacquard Pearl Ex Powdered Pigments back into the container.

 Step 22.
 Use a wet-wipe to remove any of the Jacquard Pearl Ex Powders from the silicone mold.
-Whatever powder that you have on the mold will be transferred onto the Crystal Clay.
+Whatever powder that you have on the mold will be transferred onto the Epoxy Clay.

 Step 24.
-If you don’t like the impression that was created, pat the impression in the Crystal Clay with your fingertips until you have a smooth surface once again.
-You may need to pinch off some of the Crystal Clay and reapply the Jacquard PearlEx Powder.
+If you don’t like the impression that was created, pat the impression in the Epoxy Clay with your fingertips until you have a smooth surface once again.
+You may need to pinch off some of the Epoxy Clay and reapply the Jacquard PearlEx Powder.
 Press the bezel down into the mold again.

 Step 25.
-Clean the side edges of bezel thoroughly with a wet-wipe, removing any of the Crystal Clay.
-The Crystal Clay will harden like cement, so cleaning as you go is a good habit to get into.
+Clean the side edges of bezel thoroughly with a wet-wipe, removing any of the Epoxy Clay.
+The Epoxy Clay will harden like cement, so cleaning as you go is a good habit to get into.

 TIP: Before storing your silicone molds, wipe it down with a wet-wipe.
 This will allow you to have a clean mold for the next time.

 Step 26.
-Let the Crystal Clay cure for 12 hours.
+Let the Epoxy Clay cure for 12 hours.
 It will be hard to the touch, but will continue to fully cure for another 72 hours.